Great Cloth Diaper Change - Edmonton Canada

 enough diapers to go all the way to the moon if laid out) would enter landfills THAT DAY ALONE.

 that have ever been used, will be there for a long time.
-(NOTE ALSO: in addition to the contribution to landfill, consider all the natural resources (trees, petroleum) used in the manufacture of billions of throwaway diapers.)
+(NOTE ALSO: in addition to the contribution to landfill, consider all the natural resources (trees, petroleum etc), as well the chemicals used in the manufacture of billions of throwaway diapers.)

-Just as people are rejecting single-use plastic water bottles and grocery bags in favor of reusable versions, increasing numbers of parents are choosing reusable diapers, thereby literally cutting their household waste in half.
+Just as people are rejecting single-use plastic water bottles and grocery bags in favor of reusable versions, an increasing number of parents are choosing reusable diapers, thereby literally cutting their household waste in half.